 weight property from a component with the

 Create a model with a component called

-Create a profile with a stereotype, then apply the profile to the model.
+Create a profile with a stereotype and a property, then apply the profile to the model.

 Apply the stereotype to the component, then set a new weight property.